NVlabs/nvdiffrec/README.md

 For differentiable marching tetrahedons, we have adapted code from NVIDIA's [Kaolin: A Pytorch Library for Accelerating 3D Deep Learning Research](https://github.com/NVIDIAGameWorks/kaolin).

+<span style="color: red;">**Note:**</span> This is a special slangpy branch of nvdiffrec.
+To recreate the results of the original paper please refer to the [main branch](https://github.com/NVlabs/nvdiffrec).

 # News

+- **2023-10-20** : We added a version of the renderutils library written in [slangpy](https://shader-slang.com/slang/user-guide/a1-02-slangpy.html) to leverage the autodiff capabilities of slang instead of CUDA extensions with manually crafted forward and backward passes.
+This simplifies the code substantially, with the same runtime performance as before.
+This version is available in the `slang` branch of this repo.
+Please refer to Slang's automatic differentiation [documentation](https://shader-slang.com/slang/user-guide/07-autodiff.html) for details.

 - **2023-09-15** : We added support for the [FlexiCubes](https://research.nvidia.com/labs/toronto-ai/flexicubes/) isosurfacing technique.
 Please see the config `configs/bob_flexi.json` for a usage example, and refer to the [FlexiCubes documentation](https://github.com/nv-tlabs/FlexiCubes) for details.